-Jesse Abelman teaches in the Full Time Program at Drisha.
+Jesse Abelman teaches in the Yesodot Skill-Building Program at Drisha.
 He is pursuing a PhD in Medieval Jewish History at Bernard Revel Graduate School and is a rabbinical student at the Rabbi Isaac Elchanan Theological Seminary.
 He received an MA in the Talmud Department of Yeshiva University.
 He served as a rabbinic intern for the Manhattan Jewish Experience.

-Wendy Amsellem teaches in the Full Time Program and is the Director of the July Collegiate Program for Women at Drisha.
+Wendy Amsellem teaches in the Full Time Program, the high school program, and is the Director of the July College Kollel for women at Drisha.
 She is the former Director of the Dr. Beth Samuels High School Program and an alumna of the Drisha Scholars Circle.
 She is pursuing a PhD in Judaic Studies at New York University and has a BA in History and Literature from Harvard University.

-Yitzhak Berger teaches in the Full Time Program at Drisha.
+Yitzhak Berger teaches in the Yesodot Skill-Building Program at Drisha.
 He is Associate Professor and Head of the Hebrew Division at Hunter College.
 He has a PhD in Bible from the Bernard Revel Graduate School and ordination from the Rabbi Isaac Elchanan Theological Seminary.
 He has taught Bible at Yeshiva College and Jewish Studies at the Yeshivah of Flatbush High School.

 Rachel Friedman is Associate Dean and Chair of Tanakh Studies at Drisha.
 She also directs Drisha’s Yesodot Skill-Building Program.
 She has served as scholar-in-residence at synagogues and educational institutions throughout the United States and abroad.
 She has an MA in Bible from Yeshiva University and a JD from Columbia University School of Law.

-Jon Kelsen is the Director of the Coed Collegiate Immersion Programs and teaches in Drisha’s Full Time Programs.
+Jon Kelsen is the Rosh Kollel and Director of the June Kollel and teaches in Drisha’s Full-TIme Programs.
 A graduate of the Pardes Kollel and a fellow in the Shalom Hartman Institute’s Hadarim Program, he received ordination from Rabbi Daniel Landes and holds an MA in Jewish Civilization from the International School of the Hebrew University of Jerusalem.
-He works to build community and collaboration within the full time programs.

 David Silber is the Founder and Dean of Drisha Institute for Jewish Education.
 He received ordination from the Rabbi Isaac Elchanan Theological Seminary.
 He received the Covenant Award in 2000.
 He is the author of A Passover Haggadah: Go Forth and Learn (JPS, 2011).